Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 Compression socks for better circulation

 No one likes deplaning from a long-haul flight feeling like their ankles and calves are the size of watermelons, but swollen legs and feet can be more than uncomfortable; if a clot forms, it can be quite dangerous.
 Compression socks help beat the bloat by increasing circulation.
-There are dozens of styles and varying levels of compression available; Comrad Socks offers a variety of cute styles and colors starting at around $29.
+There are dozens of styles and varying levels of compression available; Comrad Socks offers a variety of cute styles and colors starting around $29.

 Meditation app gift cards

 Traveling is stressful.
-Help them stay calm with apps designed to relive stress, help them focus, ground them even when they're at 30,000 feet.
+Help them stay calm with apps designed to relive stress, help them focus, and ground them even when they're at 30,000 feet.

 Travel gifts for all sorts of adventures

 Bringing your own water bottle is good for the environment and helps reduce plastic waste.
 Bringing your own water bottle with a built-in filter helps keep you from getting sick.
 For about $40, the Lifestraw Go bottle is sturdy, BPA-free, and removes 99.9% of bacteria, parasites, and microplastics.
+And help them go hands-free with this water bottle holder from Calpak.

 A travel hammock to sleep anywhere